-This traditional model is usually focused on just one operational metric i.e., “time to close a ticket”.
+This traditional model usually focuses on just one operational metric, i.e., “time to close a ticket.”
 This approach usually falls flat in meeting customer expectations, often resulting in loss of customer lifetime value.

 Conversations and Customers Come First

-Contrary to the conventional ticketing systems, at the heart of any good customer service is not the issuing of ticket numbers, but the ability to segment, prioritize, and assign issues as they arise.
-It is that agility that allows customer service teams to stay on top of requests and ensure resolution for customers within the assigned time.
+Contrary to the conventional ticketing systems, at the heart of any good customer service is not the issuing of ticket numbers but the ability to segment, prioritize, and assign issues as they arise.
+That agility allows customer service teams to stay on top of requests and ensure customer resolution within the allotted time.

-We have tried to put an end to this painful choice with a customer service solution that comes with a range of value-packed features: an intuitive dashboard with an omnichannel core that is built to handle the most intricate customer issue seamlessly without compromising on efficiency and performance – collectively putting customer service complexity to rest.
+We have tried to end this painful choice with a customer service solution that comes with a range of value-packed features.
+Our customer service solution comes with an intuitive dashboard with an omnichannel core built to handle the most complex customer issue seamlessly without compromising efficiency and performance – collectively putting customer service complexity to rest.

 Empowering Agents of a Customer Service Software

-The core pillars or features that make handling complex queries simple for offering world-class customer service experience at scale.
+The core pillars or features make handling complex queries simple for offering a world-class customer service experience at scale.

 #1 The Most Advanced Routing

-This way of operating results in slower response and poor customer experience and it does not work for a conversational approach based on modern communication channels.
+This operating method results in slower response and poor customer experience and does not work for a conversational approach based on modern communication channels.